omairaslam/Clipboard-Monitor/docs/PERFORMANCE_OPTIMIZATIONS.md

 - **Content Size Limits**: Configurable maximum size for clipboard content
 - **Reference Management**: Careful handling of large content references
 - **Garbage Collection**: Targeted garbage collection after processing large content
+- **Menu Bar Memory Optimization**: `rumps.MenuItem` objects in the menu bar's recent history display no longer hold large content strings directly.
+Instead, they store small identifiers, and the full content is reloaded on demand.
+This prevents memory accumulation from the UI.
+- **Explicit `gc.collect()`**: After updating the menu bar's recent history, `gc.collect()` is explicitly called to free up memory from old `rumps.MenuItem` objects and their associated data.
+- **User-Configurable Menu Bar History Limit**: The number of items displayed in the menu bar is now user-configurable, allowing users to balance quick access with memory usage.

 - **Memory Monitoring**: Tracks memory usage patterns

 ### Benefits